Nextdoor/pg-bifrost/README.md

 Messages from the same table go to the same shard (unordered) | tablename | round-robin Messages from the same table go to the same shard (ordered) | tablename | partition

+### Profiling

+pg-bifrost natively supports CPU and memory profiling via `pprof`.
+To start profiling of either, you can simply specify the filesystem location of each expected `pprof` file via `CPUPROFILE` and `MEMPROFILE`.

+**CPU Profiling**

+To end CPU profiling, you send pg-bifrost a `SIGUSR1` signal and the `pprof` file will be finalized and written.

+*NOTE:* CPU profiling can only be done one time for any single run of pg-bifrost.
+Once a `SIGUSR1` is sent, further signals will have no effect in finalizing CPU profiling.
+A final CPU profile will also be written upon graceful shutdown of pg-bifrost, if it hasn't already been finalized.

+**Memory Profiling**

+To dump a memory profile, you send pg-bifrost a `SIGUSR2` signal and the `pprof` file will be written.

+*NOTE:* CPU profiling **can** be done multiple times for any single run of pg-bifrost.
+A final memory profile will also be written upon graceful shutdown of pg-bifrost.

+### Debugging

+**Progress Tracker (Ledger) Dump**

+In rare scenarios to investigate WAL standby acknowledgement issues to postgres (e.g., thrashing on duplicate data, a missing transaction, etc.) the ledger (the progress tracker's data structure to keep track of received and acknowledged transactions and their WAL messages) can be dumped to STDOUT by sending a `SIGIO` signal to pg-bifrost.

 ## Development